-HBO Max black comedy Made For Love mirrors your abusive relationship with your phone
+HBO Max black comedy Made for Love mirrors your abusive relationship with your phone

 Technology manipulates us, exploits us and even harms us, but we love it.
 We're in an abusive relationship, but we just can't break up with our gadgets.
-That's the warning of Made For Love, a new black comedy streaming on HBO Max.
+That's the warning of Made for Love, a new black comedy starring Cristin Milioti and Billy Magnussen, streaming now on HBO Max.

 The show begins with Hazel making a break for it, before flashing back to reveal why she's running and why she married Gogol in the first place.
 This cut-up structure allows the show to tease out illuminating or macabre revelations, but also robs the story of momentum.
 The show as a whole has a stop-start feel to it, opening as a chase with absurd violence before shifting into a much lower gear with very little consequence.